BuvinJT/distbuilder/docs/ConfigClasses.md

 ## QtIfwExternalOp

-This class is used to represent shell command / external utility invocations.
+This class is used to represent and control the invocation of shell commands, external utilities, and embedded [ExecutableScripts](LowLevel.md#executablescript).
 It is employed by [QtIfwPackageScript](#qtifwpackagescript) to add operations to the installation, and/or uninstallation, process of the *package* to which those operations are associated.